 The most important thing you can do to stay healthy this cold and flu season is to take very good care of yourself.

-But, since none of us lead perfect lives, here are a few natural products and remedies that can be helpful in preventing infection and speeding recovery.
+But, since none of us lead perfect lives, here are a few helpful herbs and remedies that can be helpful in preventing infection and speeding recovery.

 1. Beta Glucan